Warranty for Defects in Swiss Sales Law

 Analysis of defects of consent in Swiss contract law: fundamental mistake, fraud and duress, with applicable CO provisions and conditions for invalidation.

-The Mandate Contract in Switzerland: Rights and Obligations
+Mandate Contract in Switzerland: Your Rights & Liability (Art.
+394 CO)